 It almost seems like Liberals cannot multi-task and get more than one thing done at a time.
 We just need to look at the vaccine rollout, for example, on that front.
 After popping out the confetti on hoarding the most vaccine orders, we are now drastically falling behind.
 Provincial health care systems are now scraping the bottom of the freezer for more vaccines.
 Second doses are being cancelled for nurses and seniors.
 All this after Canadians were told we were ahead of the game.

 On the other side, how can businesses feel safe with their investments in trade when the government over-promises and under-delivers?
 Could there be more scenarios as examples of the government’s failures on trade?
-We can just look south of the border with buy American.
+We can just look south of the border with Buy American.
 Ever since the Liberal government came into office, it has been crisis after crisis on securing exports to our neighbour and closest ally.
 It always hits the snooze button on trade until it is too late for a reasonable outcome.
-Whether a Democrat or a Republican, the cannot even secure assurances for our industries.
+Whether a Democrat or a Republican is in office, the cannot even secure assurances for our industries.

 For example, where is Keystone now?
 The simply said that he was disappointed and walked away from my constituents, from Albertans and from western Canada.
 This is not acceptable.
 Now the government is asking us to trust it on a last-minute trade deal.

 When will the Prime Minister stop defending the government’s incompetence and reset its trade policy?
 It is either simply not working or the wrong people are in charge and delays are causing us to overlook key issues that stakeholders have been voicing concerns about even before negotiations began.
 It is time to stop these last-minute trade deals and get stability for Canada’s businesses.
 We all need stability as we recover from the pandemic.